Marc Ikels — Singapore

 On Singapore’s National Day, four years later, the couple’s twin boys were born.

-That’s when Mark decided to quit his job with American Express to become a financial advisor.
+That’s when Marc decided to quit his job with American Express to become a financial advisor.
 “The American Express job involved far too much travel,” he says.

 A few years earlier, he had earned his MBA through INSEAD, a Wharton College exchange program.
 He specialized in Finance.
 And like a driven student, once he decided to become a financial advisor, he wanted to be one of the best.